 They also had to play for six hours on Saturdays, from 7-8.30pm, 9-10pm, 10.30-11.30pm, 12-1am, and 1.30-3am.
 Sunday hours were 5-6pm, 6.30-7.30pm, 8-9pm, 9.30-10.30pm, 11-12 midnight and 12.30-1.30am.

-The tired and hungry Beatles played to just a handful of spectators on this first night, mainly prostitutes and their clients.
+The tired and hungry Beatles played to just a handful of spectators on this first night, mainly sex workers and their clients.
 The band were also forced by Koschmider to turn down their amplifiers, following a complaint from the woman who lived above the venue.